 effective methods computations.
 (See the description of

-for details.)
+CLOS:COMPUTE-DISCRIMINATING-FUNCTION for details.)

-The body of method definitions are processed by CLOS:MAKE-METHOD-LAMBDA
+The body of method definitions are processed by CLOS:MAKE-METHOD-LAMBDA.

 The result of this generic function is a lambda expression

-which is processed by either COMPILE
+which is processed by either COMPILE or COMPILE-FILE to produce a

 method function.